titsitits/open-image-restoration/README.md

 The project is a work in progress.
 However, it is already functional and can be tested through this [demo in google Colab](https://colab.research.google.com/drive/1TIksWoyd4L_qR73VoSF6igbKa8AnyKjG).

 ## Technical details
-The algorithms currently included in the packages are:
+The algorithms currently included in the packages are directly used or slightly adapted from:

 ### 1. Denoising
 NLRN - Liu et al. 2018.
 Non-Local Recurrent Network for Image Restoration (NeurIPS 2018) - MIT License